PureVPN: History

 PureVPN is owned by GZ Systems Limited, a software company that creates cybersecurity apps.
 Its mailing address is in Tortola, the British Virgin Islands.
 PureVPN was co-founded by Uzair Gadit who is based in Pakistan.
 Founded in 2007, it employs contractors in the United States, United Kingdom, Ukraine, Pakistan, the British Virgin Islands, and formerly Hong Kong.

 Technology

 PureVPN's homepage allows users to select from four categories: Stream, Internet Freedom, Security/Privacy, and File Sharing.
 Other configuration options include the transport protocol and split tunneling.
 PureVPN offers users the option to turn on the "VPN Hotspot", allowing other devices to use the PureVPN hotspot connection.
 PureVPN provides desktop clients for Linux, macOS, and Microsoft Windows and mobile clients for Android and iOS.
 PureVPN can be run at the same time on five sessions.
 It allocated 200 servers for peer-to-peer file sharing and BitTorrent usage but does not provide any servers for accessing the Tor network.
 PureVPN has over 6,500 high-speed servers across 78 countries.

 In August 2021, PureVPN launched its WireGuard protocol, allowing developers to detect bugs and security vulnerabilities.

-In April 2022, PureVPN partnered with Quantinuum to add a quantum-resistant feature to its OpenVPN protocol.
+PureVPN partnered in April 2022 with Quantinuum to add a quantum-resistant feature to its OpenVPN protocol.

-In July 2022, PureVPN expanded its multi-platform app suite to the Chromebook and Huawai platforms.